 - Recognize the complexity of belief and the need for a person-centered apologetic.

-- Develop effective strategies for engaging apologetically with current cultural plausibility structures.
+- Develop effective apologetic strategies for engaging current cultural plausibility structures.

 Course Requirements Checklist

-The student will write a 1,800–2,000-word research-based Essay in current Turabian format that focuses on the application of apologetics in the Secular Age.
-The Essay must include at least 10 scholarly references in addition to the course textbooks and the Bible.
-These must be credible articles or books.
-No unscholarly websites or blogs will be accepted as sources.
-The Essay will be completed in 3 phases:
+The student will write a research-based paper in current Turabian format that focuses on the application of apologetics in the Secular Age.
+The paper must include scholarly references in addition to the course textbooks and the Bible.
+The project will be completed in 3 phases:

 Each phase will be graded separately and will be due in intervals throughout the course.
-(MLO: A, B, D)
+(MLOs: A, B, D)